Frequent headaches? Tired jaws? Damaged teeth?

 Am I Grinding My Teeth?

-Dr. Robinson looks for the signs of teeth grinding during your routine dental visits, which can include:
+Dr. Cook looks for the signs of teeth grinding during your routine dental visits, which can include:

 - Worn teeth: teeth that appear “flat” have often been ground down by teeth grinding.